Realizing the Full Potential of Harvard’s Promising Physical Science Research

 Could your research benefit from the Physical Sciences & Engineering Accelerator?

-Submissions are now being accepted for the 2019 funding cycle.
-View the latest guidelines.
-The first deadline is October 19, 2018, when pre-proposals are due.
+Submissions are now being accepted for the 2020 funding cycle.
+View the latest guidelines (PDF).
+The first deadline is October 18, 2019, when pre-proposals are due.